bryanlharris/edsm/docs/delta-sharing.md

 The path `delta_sharing.catalog.schema.table` comes from `profile.share`.
 Use `spark.sql('SHOW TABLES IN delta_sharing')` to list available tables.
+**Note:** Delta Sharing does not support tables that use column mapping mode `name` or those with deletion vectors.

 To run PySpark locally you must submit your script with the Delta Sharing jar: